sbanshal/Liar-s-Poker-Helper-Bot/README.md

 - All 5-card combinations are generated using combinatorics from the unknown portion of the deck.
 - A fixed number of pool trials (default: 1000) are sampled to simulate different realistic distributions of unknown cards.
 - The simulator does not count stronger hands when validating a weaker bid — exact-match logic is enforced.
-- Estimated standard error of probability is approximately 1.6% with 1000 trials.

 ---